 If you're unclear about which platform to host your event on, help is available in our Online and Digital Events Service

-Important - Update to Zoom Sign In
+Important Info About Your Zoom Sign In

 Help and Support